hariguchi/namespace-shell-funcs/README.md

 ### **if_exists** -- Return 0 if interface exists; return 1 otherwise
 ```
-if_exists eth0
+if_exists interface
 ```
 Example:
 ```
-# . ./namespace-shell-funcs
+# . ./ns-funcs.sh
 # if_exists eth0
 # echo $?
 0